Is Apollo Global Management Inc. (APO) a good stock to buy now?

-Apollo Global Management Inc. (NYSE: APO) is -19.80% lower on its value in year-to-date trading and has touched a low of $45.97 and a high of $81.07 in the current 52-week trading range.
+Apollo Global Management Inc. (NYSE: APO) is -22.17% lower on its value in year-to-date trading and has touched a low of $45.97 and a high of $81.07 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The APO stock was last observed hovering at around $57.08 in the last trading session, with the day’s gains setting it 1.01% off its average median price target of $69.00 for the next 12 months.
-It is also 33.23% off the consensus price target high of $87.00 offered by 14 analysts, but current levels are -0.16% lower than the price target low of $58.00 for the same period.
+The APO stock was last observed hovering at around $60.31 in the last trading session, with the day’s loss setting it -3.94% off its average median price target of $69.00 for the next 12 months.
+It is also 35.21% off the consensus price target high of $87.00 offered by 14 analysts, but current levels are 2.81% higher than the price target low of $58.00 for the same period.

 3 Tiny Stocks Primed to Explode